niksouy/Azure-Webserver/README.md

 <h1>Build, Secure, and Protect a Web Application</h1>
 <h2>Description</h2>
-This was my first deliverable Cybersecurity project during studying at UofT through which I built, secured, and protected a cloud application that hosts my own cyber blog (alicyberblog.info).
-The porpous of this project was to demontrate my knowledge of cloud, cloud security, networking, web development, cryptography, and network security.<br />
+This was my first deliverable Cybersecurity project while studying at UofT, during which I built, secured, and protected a cloud application that hosts my own cyber blog (alicyberblog.info).
+The purpose of this project was to demonstrate my knowledge of cloud, cloud security, networking, web development, cryptography, and network security.<br />

 <h2>Utilities Used</h2>